nhsconnect/gpconnect/pages/appointments/appointments_design.md

 - Include all booked appointments and available slots.
 - Only slots that are available (all types).
-- <span class="label label-success">SELECTED</span> Only slots that are available and have been marked/flagged as externally bookable.
+- <span class="label label-success">SELECTED</span> Only slots that are available and have been marked/flagged as externally bookable via GP Connect.

-{% include roadmap.html content="The requirement for a richer GP Appointment Management functionality within Provider systems is being explored recognising the need for GP Practices to have more granular control of which organisation types, eg Urgent Care, or individual organisations can book into specific slots." %}
+{% include roadmap.html content="Richer GP Appointment Slot access control functionality within Provider systems is being progressed recognising requirements such as access to slots by organisation type." %}

 ## Search parameters ##

 The following search parameters will be initially included:

 - All available common (across all four systems) slot defining criteria such as Gender, Slot Type, Slot Length, complex date/time ranges.
 - <span class="label label-success">SELECTED</span> Date Range,  Urgent Care (UC) Disposition Code & Service ID, and Requesting Organisation Type are accommodated to support potential available appointment slot filtering (consumers can then apply further filtering, sorting at client side).
 The last 3 are required to support the use of GP Connect APIs by UC Services.

-The Search Filter specification is flexible to allow for further search parameters to be defined.
+{% include note.html content="The Search Filter specification is flexible to allow for further search parameters to be defined.
+Value sets will be defined for these to be used by subsequent Provider system slot access control functionality." %}

 ## Maximum time span of diaries returned ##